EVERYTHING STARTS SOMEWHERE

 FINDING MY PRODUCER

-Another of the guys I got to know working with Cedar House Media was the owner, Corey Burden, who happened to be a drummer and played around the Indie Portland Oregon music scene for a few decades.
+Another of the guys I got to know working with Cedar House Media was the owner, Corey, who happened to be a drummer and played around the Indie Portland Oregon music scene.
 When I asked who would be the best guy in town to help me produce my songs, he had an immediate response, “That would be Tim Ellis, Kung Fu Music Studios.”

 I called and left one message, then another, and another.
 Tim had been in the Caribbean on a gig with Aaron Meyer, so it was a full month before I sat down with him face to face.
 Thinking this would be like a job interview, I brought my five best out of the 500 songs I had written.
 But Tim didn’t want to hear my songs right away, he wanted to know who I was, why I was doing this and what was driving my music.
 He, in turn, told me what makes him tick, and never once referred to his forty plus years of music accomplishments,

 which included building and running Kung Fu Music Studios.
 Ninety minutes later we were tracking with each other: “This is a Real dude; I like this guy, a real solid person; I can take a long ride with him.”

 Tim took a look at the five lyric sheets I brought as examples.
 He said three were worth making but the others needed work.
 They had Moody Blues, song within a song, style: full of strange sound, poetry, with a mini-speech blending into a section which culminates in a musical epiphany of what my movement is all about.
 Turns out those were my most prescient works, and Tim later embraced them as favorites, due to the texture I created in them.
 But that would not be for a couple years down the road.